bthcode/gdb-plot/README.txt

  * plotting from the gdb command line
  * saving c data to .mat files from gdb command line
- * sending data to an iPython engine from the gdb command line
  * exploring the stack frame

 == OVERVIEW: ==